JWW87/CentralAuth-Docs/docs/admin/dashboard/organization/connections.md

 OAuth providers using the default CentralAuth credentials only work with the default CentralAuth domain.
 If you want to use your own custom domain, you have to use your own credentials.
 Any OAuth provider using the default CentralAuth credentials will not be enabled on the login screen on custom domains.
 You can find more details in the [custom domains](/admin/dashboard/organization/settings#custom-domains) section of the settings page.
 :::

-## Disabling an OAuth provider
+### Disabling an OAuth provider

-To disable an OAuth provider, click the trash icon next to the provider you want to disable.
+To disable an OAuth provider, click the trash icon next to the provider you want to disable and click `Save`.